Conservation Management Plan 2016/18

 based on standard Council sign

-needs to take in the five spaces at the southern end of the carpark to also fit a bus behind
+needs to take in the five spaces at the southern end of the carpark for bus standing

 one sign at the northern end of the five spaces should suffice, and will lessen visual intrusion close to the lighthouses